 You’ve heard the term tossed around a lot in your life—but what does “fraternal twins” mean?

 Well, here it is, the fraternal twins definition:

 Fraternal twins occur when two eggs are fertilized.
 Another word for fraternal twins?
 Dizygotic twins.

 Since they’re dizygotic twins, fraternal twins form with two eggs.

 So that’s two different eggs.
 Two different sperm.
 Two different tiny zygotes.
 Two different amniotic sacs and placentas.

 See?
 Even as zygotes, they are trying so desperately to differentiate themselves (Spoiler alert: this is the first of many attempts at individuality.)

-What is the difference between paternal and fraternal?
+What is the difference between paternal and fraternal twins?

 Learn more ➡️ Different Types of Twins: Monozygotic & Dizygotic

-When it comes to paternal or identical twins, this difference would not be possible as they are the result of a splitting fertilized egg (with the same chromosomes) rather than two separate products of fertilization.
+When it comes to paternal (or identical) twins, this difference wouldn’t be possible as they are the result of a splitting fertilized egg (with the same chromosomes) rather than two separate products of fertilization.